magicblock-labs/magicblock-validator/sleipnir-accounts/README.md

   - depends on an `AccountCloner` (implemented by `RemoteAccountCloner`)
   - depends on an `AccountCommitter` (implemented by `RemoteAccountCommitter`)
   - depends on a `Transwise`
+  - Implements `ensure_accounts` function
+  - Maintains a local cache of accounts already validated and cloned

 - `BankAccountProvider`
   - depends on a `Bank`